 The official name of Sanjusangendo is Rengeo-in temple, and the structure is registered as a National Treasure by the Japanese government.
 It was established by the powerful warrior-politician Taira-no-Kiyomori in 1164.

-The original temple building was lost in a fire, but the building was reconstructed in 1266.
-That structure has remained unchanged for 700 years since then with four great renovations during that period.
+The original temple building burned down in a fire, but the building was reconstructed in 1266.
+That structure has not changed for 700 years since then, with four great renovations during that period.
 The long temple hall, which is about 120 meters long, is made in the Wayo (Japanese) style architecture.
-As there are thirty-three spaces between the columns, this temple came to be called “Sanjusangendo” (a hall with thirty-three spaces between columns).
+As there are thirty-three spaces between the columns, this temple came to be called ‘Sanjusangendo’ which means ‘a hall with thirty-three spaces between columns’.

-The twenty-eight images placed in a straight line in front of the 1001 Kannon statues are guardian deities which protect the Buddhist deity as well as pious Buddhists who believe in her.
+The twenty-eight images placed in a straight line in front of the 1001 Kannon statues are guardian deities that protect the Buddhist deity as well as pious Buddhists who believe in her.

-Sanjusangendo is one of the most important visit to make in the city of Kyoto.
+Sanjusangendo is one of the most must-see temples when you visit Kyoto.

 From Hakubutsukan-Sanjusangendo-Mae bus stop